 # Home Office Rating Price Best for

-1 Jarvis Standing Desk 9.8/10 The best standing desk we've tested—sturdy, quiet, endlessly customizable, and backed by a 15-year warranty.
+1 Jarvis Standing Desk 9.8/10 The best standing desk we've tested — sturdy, quiet, endlessly customizable, and exceptional value at $559+.
 Check price →

-2 LeanRite 9/10 $699 The only standing desk chair you'll need—it's the best we've tested and worth ditching your regular chair for.
+2 LeanRite 9/10 $699 Best standing desk chair we've tested—combining anti-fatigue mat, stool, perch, and lean support in one product.
 Check price →

-5 Movemate Standing Desk Balance Board 8.5/10 $359 Earned our recommendation for eliminating back pain and outperforming competitor balance boards with superior dynamic flexibility.
+5 Movemate Standing Desk Balance Board 8.5/10 $359 Earned our recommendation after 8 hours without back pain—it outperforms comparable boards with minimal risk.
 Check price →

 1. Jarvis Standing Desk

-The best standing desk we've tested—sturdy, quiet, endlessly customizable, and backed by a 15-year warranty.
+The best standing desk we've tested — sturdy, quiet, endlessly customizable, and exceptional value at $559+.

 What we’d skip: Cord management.